facebook/sapling/hgsubversion/help/subversion.rst

  $ hg clone --layout single svn+http://python-nose.googlecode.com/svn nose-hg

+Finally, if you want to clone two or more directores as separate branches, use the custom layout.
+See the documentation below for the ``hgsubversionbranch.*`` configuration for detailed help.

 Pulling new revisions into an already-converted repository is the same as from any other Mercurial source.
 Within the first example above, the following three commands are all equivalent::